Traditionally Modern Food

 Dhaniya Podi | Kothamalli Virai Podi

-June 30, 2017 By Vidya Srinivasan 3 Comments
+June 30, 2017 By Vidya Srinivasan 4 Comments

 Jump to Recipe Jump to Video Print Recipe

-Dhaniya Podi | Coriander Podi | malli podi- Indian postpartum recipes / pathiya samayal / toddler – friendly podi with step by step pictures and video recipe.
+Dhaniya Podi | Coriander Podi | malli podi- Indian postpartum recipes / pathiya samayal / toddler-friendly podi with step-by-step pictures and video recipe.
 Check out the dhaniya podi video and if you like the video pls SUBSCRIBE to my channel

-Dhaniya Podi | Coriander Podi | malli podi is a make – ahead Podi which stays good for 2 months if stored in an air-tight container.
-Dhaniya Podi can be mixed with rice and used a a quick lunch box meal for busy days.
+Dhaniya Podi | Coriander Podi | malli podi is a make-ahead Podi that stays good for 2 months if stored in an air-tight container.
+Dhaniya Podi can be mixed with rice and used as a quick lunch box meal for busy days.
 It can also be used as a side dish for curd rice.
-With some sesame oil it tastes great with tiffin varieties like Idli Podi.
+With some sesame oil, it tastes great with tiffin varieties like Idli Podi.

-My Amma says prepare Podi and keep it handy, It is a great help for rainy days, well the old saying won’t work if I live in Seattle. 😂 Rain or shine Podi is a saver during busy days and of course lazy days😆
+My Amma says prepare Podi and keeps it handy, It is a great help for rainy days, well the old saying won't work if I live in Seattle. 😂 Rain or shine Podi is a saver during busy days and of course lazy days😆

 Last year when my parents visited I told Amma to prepare some Podi after two days.
 And I didn’t have enough curry leaves and fresh coconut handy.
 Amma said without those she can prepare one more Podi with the ingredients I have in one.